-- 1. A work zone requiring reduced speeds

-- 2. Work zones where barrier wall is used adjacent to through traffic
+- 1. A work zone requiring reduced speeds - 2.
+Work zones where barrier wall is used adjacent to through traffic

-- 3. Night time work zones

-- 4. Areas with intense commuter use where peak hour traffic will require speed enforcement - 5.
+- 3. Night time work zones - 4.
+Areas with intense commuter use where peak hour traffic will require speed enforcement - 5.
 A work zone in which workers are exposed to nearby high speed traffic - 6.
-Work zones similar to the Design Standards, Indexes 609, 613, 616, and 651
+Work zones similar to the Design Standards, Indexes 608, 613, 614, and 651

-10.16.2 Use of Traffic Control Officer Law Enforcement
+10.14.2 Use of Traffic Control Officer

 There are certain construction activities that impede traffic flows such that supplemental traffic control is desirable.
-Uniformed law enforcement officers are respected by motorists; therefore, it may be in the best interest of the situation to utilize Traffic Control Officer law enforcement as a supplement to traffic control devices to assist the motorists and provide a safer work zone.
+Uniformed law enforcement officers are respected by motorists; therefore, it may be in the best interest of the situation to utilize Traffic Control Officer as a supplement to traffic control devices to assist the motorists and provide a safer work zone.

-By specification, conditions for the use of Traffic Control Officer law enforcement shall be:
+By specification, conditions for the use of Traffic Control Officer shall be:

 - 1. Traffic control in a signalized intersection when signals are not in use. - 2.
-When Index No. 627 of the Design Standards is used on Interstate at nighttime and required by the plans. - 3.
+When Index Nos.
+607 and 619 of the Design Standards is used on Interstate at nighttime and required by the plans. - 3.
 When pacing/rolling blockade is used.

-10.16.3 Coordination, Documentation and Payment
+10.14.3 Coordination, Documentation and Payment